Follow us on

 New Study Shows 90% of Patients Can Avoid Surgery with Tenex for Gluteal Tendon Pain

 In this case series, Dr. Champ Baker and Dr. J. Ryan Mahoney (2021) presented a case series of patients with chronic lateral hip pain who underwent a Tenex procedure for chronic gluteal tendinopathy.
-All patients had tendinopathy and/or partial tearing of the gluteus minimus tendon or gluteus medius tendon on imaging, and underwent an ultrasound-guide percutaneous needle tenotomy procedure with Tenex.
+All patients had tendinopathy and/or partial tearing of the gluteus minimus tendon or gluteus medius tendon on imaging, and underwent an ultrasound-guide tenotomy procedure with Tenex.

 The patients were followed for 22-months after the procedure.
 The majority of patients had a clinically significant decreased in pain and improved function.
-In this study, 90% of patients were able to avoid an open surgery with percutaneous needle tenotomy procedure with Tenex.
+In this study, 90% of patients were able to avoid an open surgery with the tenotomy procedure with Tenex.
 Only 10% of patients failed the Tenex procedure and required surgery for continued pain.

 Champ L Baker Jr & J Ryan Mahoney in The Orthopaedic Journal of Sports Medicine (2021).
 This is an open-access article is published and distributed under the Creative Commons Attribution.